RaincloudTheDragon/Rainys-Bulk-Scene-Tools/readme.md

-# Bulk Scene Tools
+# Raincloud's Bulk Scene Tools

-A couple Blender tools to help me automate some tedious tasks.
+A couple Blender tools to help me automate some tedious tasks in scene optimization.

 ## Features